Going global: What you need to know before taking your business overseas

 Perhaps the biggest risk of global expansion is currency fluctuations.
 Unfortunately, there is no way to predict these accurately, particularly in the long-term, so the best advice is to be prepared.

-Professional accounting body CPA Australia explains the issues for small business in its Guide to Managing Foreign Exchange Risk.
+Professional accounting body CPA Australia explains the issues for small business in its Guide to Managing Foreign Exchange Risk (PDF 906kB).

 A good way to hedge against foreign exchange risk is to set up a facility that locks in exchange rates.
 This way you’ll protect your margins when the Aussie dollarshifts.